teunrensing/rpi-igw/README.md

-# rpi-objrec
+# rpi-igw
-rpi project for recognising people/objects
+rpi project for aih

 This project started on: 21-3-2023 : 12.07